Complete Guide to Flash Photography for Beginners

 Wireless Flash Triggers

 External flashes can be triggered in a variety of ways.
-The simplest is the direct connection to the camera or the use of an extension cable.
-For controlling flashes over greater distances infra-red or wireless triggers can be used.
-These allow control over multiple flash units as well and on high-end triggers, independent control over multiple flash units.
+The simplest is the direct connection to the camera or an extension cable.
+Infrared or wireless triggers can be used to control flashes over greater distances.
+These allow independent control over multiple flash units on high-end triggers.

 Studio Flash

-Studio flashes are the big brothers to off-axis flash, but much larger and much more powerful.
+Studio flashes are the big brothers to off-axis flashes, but they are much larger and more powerful.
 They usually are powered directly from the mains or large batteries.
 They are not portable and require their own tripods.
 The level of control and versatility of a good studio flash (or strobe light) is unprecedented.
-Often multiple strobes are combined; sometimes with off-axis flash guns to gain complete control over the lighting.
+Often, multiple strobes are combined, sometimes with off-axis flash guns, to gain complete control over the lighting.

 Average studio lighting setup.
 You can see the strobe and two soft boxes on the studio flash units.